Links to Pictures on this Site

 Oddingley (Worcestershire)

 Richard's father, the Duke of York, gave a window to St James' Church when he laid claim to the throne in 1460.
 Oddingley was owned by him.
 This window shows the royal arms of England impaling (next to) those of Neville, for his wife, Cecily Neville.
 The royal arms are shown without a difference to those of the king, so the window must have been installed between October and December 1460, when the Duke laid claim to the throne.
 There is also a white rose on the fifteenth century font, and a Yorkist fetterlock.
-(No picture).

 Oxburgh Hall (Norfolk) - Photographs of Oxburgh Hall. (thumbnails)